 - Available to ages of 18 years and older

 - Single-shot vaccine has proven 66% effectiveness in fighting the pandemic

 Visit our most recent blog post to learn everything you need to now about the new Janssen COVID-19 vaccine.

 We continue to monitor and learn more daily and will update our patients as more information becomes available.

-For more information, Dr. Lukena Karkhanis answers your most common questions during a recent Facebook LIVE event.
+For more information, watch Dr. Lukena Karkhanis answer your most common questions about the vaccine and vaccine reactions during these recent Facebook LIVE events.